THMSCMPG/THMSCMPG.github.io/README.md

 </span>
 </div>

 Hello, I'm Thomas Campagna!
 I am an undergraduate Physics and Math student at Austin Peay State University.
+I am an aspiring Computational Physicist specializing in Photonics and Environmental Physics.
+I have a particular interest in studying climate physics and how it relates to sustainable energy.

 Research Interests: